quarksuite/legacy/API.md

-# Quarksuite API (v2.0.0)
+# Quarksuite API (v2.1.0)

 *IMPORTANT: Be careful when upgrading from a previous version.
 Don’t hesitate to [submit an issue](https://github.com/quarksuite/core/issues) if you have any trouble upgrading.
-I’ve also eschewed an overly technical writing style since that gets in the way of clear communication at times.*

 *You can [try out any example](https://www.pika.dev/packages/@quarksuite/core/repl) with the Pika.dev REPL.*